beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Appearance:**
     -   **Theme:** Choose between a `Light` and `Dark` theme.
 A quick-toggle button is also available in the header for convenience.
-    -   **Icon Set:** Select from multiple icon sets to customize the application's iconography.
+    -   **Icon Set:** Select from the available icon sets to customize the application's iconography.
+Feather is the default for a clean and consistent look.
     -   **GUI Scale:** Adjust the overall size of the application from 50% to 200% for better readability.
 -   **Behavior:**
     -   **GitHub Personal Access Token:** A secure field to store your GitHub Personal Access Token (PAT).
 This token is required for features that interact with the GitHub API, such as fetching release information.
 A copy button is provided for convenience.
 A link is provided to help you create a token with the necessary permissions.
 For full functionality, including managing draft releases, create a fine-grained token with "Read & write" access to repository "Contents".